 She says that “I envision AI becoming a valuable tool or partner for technical writers, generating reasonable, well-written content, detecting relevant information required for document development, in addition to auto-text formatting and basic grammar.”

-In other words, AI is able to assist you with content design, giving you some breathing room to focus on tasks that require a human touch.
+In other words, AI can assist you with content design, giving you some breathing room to focus on tasks that require a human touch.

-She also says that technical writing always requires a human element when it comes to creating effective documentation.
+She also says that technical writing always requires a human element to create adequate documentation.
 Things like collaboration with subject matter experts, observing and verifying processes, and replicating a specific voice are all human-specific actions, for the time being.

 That said, Jennifer believes that AI may speed up the writing process or lighten the load for technical writers by providing rough outlines or a first draft.

 According to her, “Technical writers will need to be adaptable and remain open-minded.”
-It’s possible that AI may help writers think of ideas that they may not have thought about that.
+AI may help writers come up with ideas they might not have considered.

 4. Rachel Nix, Technical Writer at Rho